 Educator Name:

 School:

 Private Activity:

 Private Activity Sponsor(s):

 Travel Destination:

 Dates of Activity:

-activity if the activity is separa not interfere with performing a School District students are in ool District, I understand that I may participate in a non- ate and distinguishable from employment in the school d the duty of employment with the school district in any w volved in my non-district sponsored activity, I will have se of Liability form.
-I will disclose any form of remunera istrict and does ay.
+activity if the activity is separ not interfere with performing School District students are in nool District, I understand that I may participate in a non- ate and distinguishable from employment in the school d the duty of employment with the school district in any was avolved in my non-district sponsored activity, I will have see of Liability form.
+I will disclose any form of remunera- istrict and does ray.
 If Millard parents sign the

-a copy of these contracts and to private activity is not sponsore of and unrelated to any duties District.
-I agree to abide by al Millard School District guidel arance where applicable.
-I understand that the school distributed is disclosure statement in my school personnel file.
-I aged by the school or school district and that my duties are or responsibilities that I may have as an employee of Mill laws and rules of the State of Utah pertaining to and coines regarding my advertising and participation, including se of Liability form for Employee Involvement in Non-D gree that the outside the scope llard School onsistent with ag obtaining the
+a copy of these contracts and private activity is not sponsor of and unrelated to any duties District.
+I agree to abide by a Millard School District guidely urance where applicable.
+I understand that the school disthis disclosure statement in my school personnel file.
+I aged by the school or school district and that my duties are or responsibilities that I may have as an employee of Mill laws and rules of the State of Utah pertaining to and colines regarding my advertising and participation, includir se of Liability form for Employee Involvement in Non-D gree that the outside the scope llard School onsistent with ag obtaining the

 Employee Signature:

 Date:

 Principal Signature:

 Date: